 Social responsibility is one of the main tenets of Major League Baseball.
 Through their commitment to spreading awareness with these league-wide programs and initiatives, in partnerships with several non-profit organizations, each of the 30 MLB Clubs are able to make a large impact on the various communities they serve.
 Throughout the season, the Rangers celebrate these initiatives at Globe Life Park in Arlington.

 Play Sun Smart is a joint effort by MLB, the Major League Baseball Players Association (MLBPA) and the American Academy of Dermatology to raise awareness of skin cancer and offer prevention and detection tips to the baseball community.
-Rangers RBI held a special on field ceremony before the game where the kids provided sunscreen to the players before they went onto the field.
+Last season, Rangers RBI held a special on field ceremony before the game where the kids provided sunscreen to the players before they went onto the field.

-MLB paid tribute to Hall of Famer Lou Gehrig on the 75th anniversary of his iconic "Luckiest Man" speech by joining forces with ALS organizations to raise awareness for the disease, otherwise known as Lou Gehrig's disease.
+Last season, MLB paid tribute to Hall of Famer Lou Gehrig on the 75th anniversary of his iconic "Luckiest Man" speech by joining forces with ALS organizations to raise awareness for the disease, otherwise known as Lou Gehrig's disease.
 The Hall of Fame first-baseman made his speech upon retiring from baseball on July 4, 1939.
 This season, a member of the ALS Association threw out the ceremonial first pitch.

 In 2005, the Baseball Tomorrow Fund established the BTF/MLB Equipment Day, a national initiative to encourage the collection and distribution of used equipment to organizations in need.